rainerbuechi/IMC-Prosperity-4/README.md

 ## Disclaimer

 This was my first quant competition and I played solo.
 The repo is intentionally written as a learning journal and postmortem rather than a top-placement solution guide.
+The last round was voided due to Time issues.